Highlights from the Ratings and Financial Report for Textron Inc. (TXT)

-Textron Inc. (NYSE:TXT) went up by 2.55% from its latest closing price compared to the recent 1-year high of $51.53.
-The company’s stock price has collected 2.85% of gains in the last five trading sessions.
+Textron Inc. (NYSE:TXT) went down by -2.49% from its latest closing price compared to the recent 1-year high of $51.53.
+The company’s stock price has collected 1.07% of gains in the last five trading sessions.
 Press Release reported on 01/06/21 that Textron to Release Fourth Quarter Results on January 27, 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.